Inference for Generative Capsule Models: Overview

 \section{Overview}

 Our images consist of a set of objects in different poses.
 Examples include images of handwritten digits, faces, or geometric shapes in 2D or 3D.
-An object can be defined as an instantiation of a specific model object (or template) with a particular pose (or geometric transformation).
+An object can be defined as an instantiation of a specific model object (or template) along with a particular pose (or geometric transformation).
 Furthermore, objects, and thus templates, are decomposed in parts, which are the basic elements that comprise the objects.
-For example, a digit can be decomposed in different strokes, or a geometric shape can be decomposed into vertices.
+For example, faces can be decomposed into parts (e.g.\ mouth, nose etc.), or a geometric shape can be decomposed into vertices.
+These parts can have internal variability, (e.g.\ eyes open or shut).

 More formally, let $T = \{T_k\}_{k=1}^K$ be the set of $K$ templates that are used to generate a scene.
 Each template $T_k=\{\p_n\}_{n=1}^{N_k}$ is composed of $N_k$ parts $\p_n$.
 We assume that scenes can only be generated using the available templates.
 Furthermore, every scene can present a different configuration of objects, with some objects missing from some scenes.
-For example, in scenes that could potentially contain all digits from 0 to 9 once, if only the digits 2 and 5 are in the image, we consider that the other digits are missing.
+For example, in scenes that could potentially contain all digits from 0 to 9 once, and if only the digits 2 and 5 are in the image, we consider that the other digits are missing.
+If all the templates were employed in the scene, then the number of observed parts $M$ is equal to the sum of all the parts of all the templates $N = \sum_{k=1}^K N_k$.

-Each observed template in a scene is then transformed by an independent transformation $\y_k$, different for each template, generating a transformed object $X_k = \{\x_n\}_{n=1}^{N_k}$
+Each observed template $T_k$ in a scene is then transformed by an independent transformation $\y_k$, different for each template, generating a transformed object $X_k = \{\x_n\}_{n=1}^{N_k}$

+The transformation $\y_k$ includes a geometric transformation of the template, but also includes appearance variability in the parts.

-Assume that we are given a scene $X = \{\x_m\}_{m=1}^M$ composed of $M$ observed parts.
-The \emph{inference problem} for $X$ involves different tasks.
-We need to determine which objects from the set of templates were employed to generate the scene\footnote{We will only consider fully missing objects in this paper, but the methods described below are also applicable to partially occluded objects with some parts missing.}.
+Assume that we are given a scene $X = \{\x_m\}_{m=1}^M$ composed of $M$ observed parts coming from multiple templates.
+The \emph{inference problem} for $X$ involves a number of different tasks.
+We need to determine which objects from the set of templates were employed to generate the scene.
 Also, we need to infer what transformation $\y_k$ was applied to each template to generate the objects.
-This then allows us to infer the \emph{correspondences} between the template points and the scene points.
-If all the templates were employed in the scene, then the number of observed parts $M$ is equal to the sum of all the parts of all the templates $N = \sum_{k=1}^K N_k$.
+This allows us to infer the \emph{correspondences} between the template parts and the scene parts.